eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 + "Intead of worrying about my legacy too much or too early, I'm choosing now - as I always have - to follow the path of making meaningful contributions.
 Focusing my life's work on making a difference seems a far better strategy than being either a young person obsessing about my image or an old person trying to burnish a mediocre or damaged reputation in my final years" \cite[\S10 Legacy: What You Leave Behind, pp. 141]{Hennessy2018a}.
 + "Often what guided my behavior was not legacy-building, but guarding my limited time, energy, and resources.
 I think of this as the opportunity cost dilemma.
 The opportunity cost is your time, your energy, and your stature -  your ability to use your position to do something that matters.
 To do the greatest good, you need to regularly ask yourself, `How can I use my time and my position most effectively?' " \cite[\S10 Legacy: What You Leave Behind, pp. 141]{Hennessy2018a}.
 + "Stay focused on moving forward," so that fear of failure or disruptions has a smaller effect on paralyzing me as a leader \cite[\S10 Legacy: What You Leave Behind, pp. 141]{Hennessy2018a}.
++ "It's hard to predict *a priori* which of our actions might have the biggest and most enduring impact: we simply do not know where our journey is going even over the one or two decades where that most leaders are in office" \cite[\S10 Legacy: What You Leave Behind, pp. 145]{Hennessy2018a}.
++ "Au contraire: predicting the future is very hard" \cite[\S10 Legacy: What You Leave Behind, pp. 145]{Hennessy2018a}.
++ "The last three decades have taught me not to fear mistakes, but instead to learn from them, make adjustments, and carry on.
+I have also learned, to paraphrase Dr. Martin Luther King Jr., you don't need to see the whole staircase to take the first step.
+So we will step forward, guided by wisdoms gained from the past and curiosity about the future" \cite[\S11 Conclusion: Building the Future, pp. 155-156]{Hennessy2018a}.